seanmcgary/seanmcgary.github.com/_posts/2012-09-25-a-lack-of-usability-in-the-photo-sharing-world.md

 ---
 layout: post
-title: "A lack of usability in the photo sharing world"
+title: "Usability in photo sharing sites"
 description: ""
 category:
-tags: []
+tags: [
+	photography,
+	sharing,
+	social,
+	network,
+	flickr,
+	smugmug,
+	interface,
+	design,
+	experience,
+	UX,
+	UI,
+	communities]
 ---
 {% include JB/setup %}

 Recently Ive noticed that photo sharing sites (eg. flickr, Smugmug, etc) have rather poor user interfaces and user experience.
-UI's seem to have become overly complex, pushing rudimentary features out of the way to places that are not immediately accessible or take a bit of work to find.
+UIs seem to have become overly complex, pushing rudimentary features out of the way to places that are not immediately accessible or take a bit of work to find.
 When Im using a photo sharing site, there are a couple of really basic features that I believe should be very prominent upon logging in.

 ## The "upload" button should be VERY easy to find.